tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 was first restricted by {{?TLS-RENEGOTIATION=RFC5746}} and ultimately removed in TLS 1.3.
-While the KeyUpdate message was introduced to offer limited rekeying functionality, it does not fulfill the same cryptographic role as renegotiation and cannot refresh long-term secrets or derive new secrets from fresh DHE input.
+While the KeyUpdate message was introduced to offer limited rekeying functionality, it does not fulfill the same cryptographic role as renegotiation and cannot refresh the TLS main secret and consequently cannot derive new secrets from fresh DHE input.

 Security guidance from national agencies, such as ANSSI (France {{ANSSI}}), recommends the periodic renewal of cryptographic keys during long-lived sessions to limit the